 DO NOT drive with visibility reduced by fog, condensation, or frost on the windshield.
-Your view may be obscured, which may result in property damage, personal injury, or death.
-For clear visibility and safe driving it is extremely important for you to follow the instructions pertaining to the function and use of the ventilation/heating and defogging/defrosting system.
+Your view may be obscured, which may result in death, personal injury, equipment or property damage.
+For clear visibility and safe driving it is extremely important for you to follow the instructions pertaining to the function and use of the ventilation/ heating and defogging/defrosting system.
 If in doubt, consult your dealer.
 Maximum heating output and fast defrosting can be obtained only after the engine has reached operating temperature.

 Exhaust fumes from the engine contain carbon monoxide, a colorless and odorless gas.
 DO NOT breathe the engine exhaust gas.
-A poorly maintained, damaged, or corroded exhaust system can allow carbon monoxide to enter the cab.
+A poorly maintained, damaged or corroded exhaust system can allow carbon monoxide to enter the cab.
 Entry of carbon monoxide into the cab is also possible from other vehicles nearby.
-Failure to properly maintain your vehicle could cause carbon monoxide to enter the cab, resulting in personal injury or death.
+Failure to properly maintain your vehicle could cause carbon monoxide to enter the cab, resulting in death or personal injury.